 Activity checks are held once a month at the end of the month, running through the last week unless otherwise extended.
 For each check, members will need to post to show that each of their characters meets the activity standard - an in-character post during the month, a work in progress biography, or a staff approval made within the bounds of the check - unless a hiatus notice is otherwise posted.

 Should you fail to meet the posting deadline but your accounts are included in the check, your accounts will be placed in an Inactive member group and your claims will be crossed out, meaning they are eligible to be claimed by someone else upon request.
 To remove the status, simply post in the Mod Request either with a request to be sorted back (for player or unapproved accounts) or a link to a post made since the check (for formerly approved characters).
 If a character is listed as inactive more than 3 times in a 6 month period, the account will be cleared immediately and the player will be unable to reserve that character again for 2 weeks and any other character for 1 week.
-All Inactive accounts are cleared at the start of each activity check.
+All Inactive accounts are cleared at the end of each activity check, no exceptions.

 Please try to keep all of your characters active.
 We don’t have a limit to how many you can have, as long as you can keep up with them.
 It’s not fair to take claims and then not use them, after all.
 We do understand that muse will come and go, or that some characters will naturally be more active than others, but if there’s consistent problems with staying active, we will have a conversation about it.